theronhitchman/uni_web_devel/_pages/activities.md

   * Program Committee for the 2016 Inquiry Based Learning Meeting
   * Member of the Academy of Inquiry Based Learning, service as a mentor for those new to IBL.
 2014-present
   * PRODUCT grant IBL Workshop Developer, Feb 2017-present
-  * Founding Chair of the MAA IBL SIGMAA, now Past-Chair.
-2015-present
+  * Founding Chair of the MAA IBL SIGMAA, then Past-Chair.
+2015-2017
   * Senior Editor of Journal of Inquiry Based Learning in Mathematics, Spring 2017-present

+- Conference Board of the Mathematical Sciences
+  * Steering Committee for the 2020 CBMS survey of undergraduate programs in the mathematical sciences

 #### Service to the profession in Iowa